Woven Tours

 Itinerary

-This trip is planned for early October and depends on a few things, like at least 4 committed travellers.
-We can move the start date by a few days if that better suits potential travellers, however early October is the best time in terms of temperature.
+This trip is planned for early October and we can move the start date by a few days if that better suits potential travellers, however early October is the best time in terms of temperature.
 The temps will be in the 30s.
-When we did it in July ’24 it was mid to late 40s so believe me this is as cool as it gets.
+When we did it in July ’24 it was mid to late 40s so believe me this is as cool as it gets, as the rainy season ends.
 It is also best at this time so that we can see the Rabari tribes in the north at home before they take their herds on the road.

-We will arrive in Mumbai and spend 3 nights there.
-We arrive in the middle of the night so this will be night 1.
+We will touch down in Mumbai and spend 4 nights there.
+We arrive in the afternoon of Day One and check in to the hotel.

-Day two.
-A late start but as we will be staying in Colaba district on the shore on the Indian Ocean, we have a short stroll to the India Gate on the water’s edge then cross the road to the Taj Hotel and peruse the handful of jewellery shops for the morning followed by lunch in the upstairs tearooms.
+Day Two.
+We will take it easy with a slow start but as we will be staying in central area of Mumbai we have only a short ride to the India Gate on the water’s edge then cross the road to the Taj Hotel and peruse the handful of jewellery shops for the morning followed by lunch in the upstairs tearooms.
 It’s quite delightful and ladylike.

-Day three.
-We tour the highlights of Mumbai: the colonial aspects, railway station, oldest Bombay market.
+Days Three and Four.
+We venture further and tour the highlights of Mumbai: the colonial aspects, railway station, oldest Bombay market, colonial buildings.
 Stroll around Fort area and have lunch/cake and coffee at a trendy café.
-Followed by a visit to the National Art Gallery then the old town market.
-Hotel for rest until dinner.
+Visit Leopold Café ( where the novel Shantaram was centered) Complete a local walking tour, visit the Dhobi Ghat, ride a local train, some tasteful retail therapy, visit the flower market, Chowpatty Beach, the National Art Gallery then the old town market.

-Days four, five and six.
+Days Five, Six, Seven and Eight.
 Fly to Ahmedabad, meet our guide and settle into the hotel.
 Then in no particular order we will visit the oldest regional mosque, pop into House of MG to have a coffee, see the hotel and visit the gift shop because it is all very cool.
-We visit the Swaminpatayan Jain temple, wander the old town, take in Ghandi’s ashram, the Folk Art Museum, night market, Calico Museum.
+We visit the Swaminpatayan Jain temple, wander the old town, take in Ghandi’s ashram and the associated cottage industries nearby, the Folk Art Museum, night market, Calico Museum and a specialist bookshop.
 Many of these visits are several hours long and we will eat and drink and lounge (if needed) between them.

-Days seven and eight.
-On the road with a drive to Patam to see the double-sided ikat woven silk saris being made.
-On the way we visit the largest stepwell and stay overnight in Modhera on the way to Khuchch and Bhuj visiting villages on the way.
+Days Nine and Ten.
+On the road with a drive to Patan to see the double-sided ikat woven silk saris being made.
+On the way we visit the largest stepwell, the village of Siddphur and its famous Havelis, and stay overnight in Modhera after seeing the Sun Temple.
+Then we head to Khuchch and Bhuj visiting villages and cooperatives on the way.

-Days nine to thirteen.
-In Bhuj, we visit Pragmahal and Ainamahal (ancient palaces), home of an exceptional antique textile collector, and make daily forays into the surrounding areas to see Rogan painting, copper works, a bell-maker, lacquer worker, Bhandhani dyeing, block printing, Indigo dyeing, intricate mud houses and much more.
-It is difficult to say exactly what we are doing each day because our guide will be setting things up days or hours before we arrive.
+It is difficult to say exactly what we are doing each day because our guide will often be setting things up days or hours before we visit them around their availability.
 Unlike other tours we do not visit a group of women sitting chatting as they embroider together because that is not their life: it is a show for tourists.
 In reality they actually embroider at home whilst juggling the family and cooking, milking and running the house and multiple other things so that is how we will see them, see their homes and their work and all this depends on who will be home in which villages each day.
 Shaikh will be organizing all of these visits for us.

 I’m Sandy Palmer